pierrechevalier83/pierrechevalier83.github.io/README.md

 # Website
 Mirror of [my website](https://pierrec.tech).

 Pages are written in markdown.
-Shout out to [japanoise](https://github.com/japanoise/website) from which I stole the idea and the scripts.
+Shout out to [japanoise](https://github.com/japanoise/website) from whom I stole the idea and the scripts.

 # Dependencies
 - tidy-html5